OxygenCobalt/Auxio/info/FAQ.md

 ## Why ExoPlayer?

-ExoPlayer is far more flexible than the native MediaPlayer API, allowing Auxio to be extended to sources that aren't just the local files on the phone, while still providing consistent playback behavior across devices and OEMs.
+ExoPlayer is far more flexible than the native MediaPlayer API, which allows Auxio to have consistent behavior across devices & OEMs, and also allowing the app to be extended to sources beyond local music files.

 ## Why is there no black mode?